-Pool and Chute Fishway: This option would remove a section of the dam and construct a concrete pool and chute fishway-that is, 24' wide, has a -12' pool length with a and high design flow of 120 cfs, providing passage at the less low head dam at low flow.
+Pool and Chute Fishway: This option would remove a section of the dam and construct a concrete pool and chute fishway that is 24' wide, has a 12' pool length with a high design flow of 120 cfs, providing passage at the low head dam at low flow.

-Irrigation Diversion Dam design ideas were drawn-adapted from USBRthe US Bureau of Reclamation's (Reclamation) Icicle Irrigation District Screen Replacement and Barrier Removal-Appraisal Report (April 2007).
+Irrigation Diversion Dam design ideas were adapted from the US Bureau of Reclamation's (Reclamation) Icicle Irrigation District Screen Replacment and Barrier Removal-Appraisal Report (April 2007).